 The chart highlights episodic geopolitical volatility, with prices remaining well below prior cycle peaks.

-Higher volumes of crude held in floating storage indicate that barrels are being delayed and repositioned rather than removed from circulation.
+Signal Ocean's floating storage data shows higher volumes of crude being delayed and repositioned rather than removed from circulation.
 Storage activity has been concentrated around Asian and Middle Eastern hubs, dominated by medium-to-sour grades and VLCCs, consistent with the rerouting of long-haul flows rather than a curtailment of liftings.
 There is no corresponding evidence of congestion-driven disruption in freight markets, reinforcing the view that current market adjustments are absorbing geopolitical risk within an oversupplied system, rather than reflecting conditions of physical scarcity.

 Metrics Description: Floating storage is measured as crude oil volumes held on vessels for a minimum duration threshold daily.
 Data includes all crude grades and vessel classes across major floating-storage regions.
 Final data points may be affected by reporting lags and discharge timing.